dashdotrobot/bicyclewheel/content/pages/instructions.md

 ## How to use the Bicycle Wheel App

 The Bicycle Wheel App is a tool for designing and simulating a virtual bicycle wheel.
-Calculate stiffness, mass, rotating inertia, and see how spoke tensions change when the wheel is subjected to forces.
+Calculate stiffness, mass, and rotating inertia, and see how spoke tensions change when you apply forces to the wheel or adjust spoke nipples.

 ### Coordinate system